 After you have met these requirements, and once we have started accepting applications for award of the CERA credential (which we will notify to members), you will need to complete an application form and submit it to the SAI.
 If your application is in order, we will contact you to confirm that you have, and can use, the CERA credential.

 Alternative route: If you are not a member of the IFoA, you can still become a CERA if you (a) become an Associate or Fellow of the SAI and (b) complete a series of seminars delivered in English by the European Actuarial Academy, covering CERA Modules A-D, and (c) pass related exams run in English by the German Association of Actuaries (DAV).
-Usually, the seminar for Module A (Quantitative Methods of ERM) is held in spring, those for Modules B (Taxonomy, Modelling & Mitigation of Risks) and C (Processes in ERM) follow in autumn and Module D (ERM – Economic Capital) is completed in the next spring.
+Usually, the seminar for Module A (Quantitative Methods of ERM) is held in spring, those for Modules B (Taxonomy, Modelling & Mitigation of Risks) follow in Autumn and C (Processes in ERM) and Module D (ERM – Economic Capital) is completed in spring, too.
 For further information on the EAA seminars and DAV exams, including costs and registration requirements, please see here.

 If you are already a CERA and you wish to transfer supervision of your use of the designation from another actuarial association to the SAI, please complete the application form below and follow the instructions on the form for submitting it.
 If your application is in order, we will contact you to confirm that it has been accepted.